Car Accident Attorneys

 America’s love of the automobile comes with a human price tag.
+Those in WA State are no different.

-We have represented thousands of people seriously injured or killed in car crashes.
+Our award winning attorneys have represented thousands of people seriously injured or killed in car crashes.

 The tragedy of dealing with the aftermath of a crash does not end with the physical and emotional harm suffered.
 The red tape of dealing with insurance companies and the person who caused the wreck, can be overwhelming.
 One story we hear all the time is that the other person "admits fault."
 But once their insurance company gets involved, they change their story.